 For some cases of brain fog – particularly those linked to brain injuries – researchers are experimenting with a strange-sounding new therapy.
 They’re applying small amounts of electrical stimulation to the tongue, combined with physical therapy, as a way to help the brain increase its neuroplasticity.2

 The researchers believe this type of stimulation helps dispel brain fog by making neurons better able to create and maintain the neural networks that help the brain stay alert and to learn and retain new information.

-You might recall we recently wrote about a study at the University of Minnesota that revealed how electrical stimulation to the tongue combined with the playing of certain sounds is providing relief to sufferers of tinnitus, or ringing in the ears, by impacting the brain.
+A study at the University of Minnesota revealed how electrical stimulation to the tongue combined with the playing of certain sounds is providing relief to sufferers of tinnitus, or ringing in the ears, by impacting the brain.
 The British study suggests that tongue stimulation therapy may have even wider applications in brain health.

 Balancing Hormones May Relieve Brain Fog